simple mistakes make a big difference

 Sometimes, simple mistakes make all the difference.
 Ensure that you do not make any of the following common mistakes.

-Fail to follow directions about how to apply
+Failure to follow directions

 By following the requested application method, you label yourself as a cooperative person who can follow directions.
 Also, consider the possibility that all applications via email, as an example, are being mapped directly into a recruiting folder.
 Other applications may be missed completely.